Dedicated with love to

 Mom, Grandma & Aunt LaVerne

-When I think about the Rust Belt Kitchen I am thinking of a mythical place that only lives in memory now, if it ever really existed at all, a kitchen where my Grandma and my mom would cook the old Croatian dishes.
+When I think about the Rust Belt Kitchen I am thinking of a mythical place that only lives in memory now, a kitchen where my Grandma, my mom and Aunt LaVerne would cook the old Croatian dishes.
 When grandma came for week long visits, her cigarette smoke mixed with the aroma of sauerkraut and permeated everything, and her stern presence changed the character of the household.
 Grandma was a tough, bitter old woman with thick cat eye glasses, always clutching rosary beads or prayer cards.
 Mom and grandma would speak in Croatian fragments, low conspiratorial talk in the kitchen when they didn’t want us to understand.
 They cooked from scratch, what is now known by the shorthand of comfort food: Sadma, a seminal Croatian sauerkraut stew, stuffed peppers, stuffed cabbage, beef stew, and many other dishes.

 My mom knew the language because her grandma came to stay with them when mom was growing up.
 She was right off the boat, hailing from a little town along the Sava River near Zagreb.
 My great grandma remains a remote, blurry figure in the family history, but mom said on more than one occasion that she was a deeply kind woman of the old village ways.
 So much has been lost because I didn’t ask the questions when I had the chance.
 My mom is gone, and she took a lot with her.